JakeDluhy/relativity-time-series-service/README.md

 # Relativity Time Series Solution
 This is a solution to the relativity candidate project: https://github.com/RelativitySpace/sw_candidate_proj2.
 It uses TimescaleDB as a time series database with Grafana as an analytics dashboard.
-Node.js scripts are used to populate the database.
+Node.js scripts are used to populate the database from the https://launchlibrary.net API for rocket launches.

 ## Installation
 - Pull the repo `git clone git@github.com:JakeDluhy/relativity-time-series-service.git`